Friday, 27 October 2017: Updated with information on the source data for SWIID Version 6.1

-The resulting dataset comprises 14230(!)
-Gini coefficients from 2780 country-years in 192 countries or territories, making the coverage of the SWIID source data broader than that of any other income inequality dataset.
-This isn’t surprising given that, with the exceptions of the WIID (which isn’t drawn on at all anymore) and the All the Ginis database (which isn’t drawn on much), the SWIID source data incorporates all of the data in these other datasets.
+The resulting dataset comprises 14857(!)
+Gini coefficients from 2845 country-years in 192 countries or territories, making the coverage of the SWIID source data broader than that of any other income inequality dataset.
+This isn’t surprising given that, with the exceptions of the WIID (which, since it provides no original data, isn’t drawn on at all anymore) and the All the Ginis database (which provides little original data, and so isn’t drawn on much), the SWIID source data incorporates all of the data in these other datasets.

 So, let’s check out what the source data look like.
 There is much more data available about the income distribution in some countries than in others.
 Which countries are most data-rich?
 The plot below shows the top dozen countries by the count of observations.
 Canada, by virtue of the excellent Statistics Canada as well as longstanding membership in the OECD and LIS, has 733 observations, many more than any other country.
-The United Kingdom and United States are next, followed by an interesting mix countries from around the world with not surprisingly a sizable European representation.
+The United Kingdom and United States are next, followed by an interesting mix of countries from around the world with not surprisingly a sizable European representation.
 All are members of the LIS.
 On the other hand, eleven countries have only a single observation.

 As we’ll see in later posts in this series, observations for the same country in the same year, but with different welfare definitions and equivalence scales or from different sources, are important to generating the SWIID’s cross-nationally comparable estimates.
 Still, we might be interested to know which countries have the most coverage of the years in the SWIID’s current 57-year timeframe, from 1960 to 2016, because the SWIID’s inequality estimates for countries with fewer country-year observations will include more interpolated values, which in turn will have more uncertainty.

 The source data includes observations for Sweden and the United Kingdom in all but one of these years and for the United States in all but six.
 Argentina—a country not included in the LIS—makes the top 12, with 41 country-year observations.
 The median country has observations in just eleven different country-years.